zaphodbeeblebrox3rd/working_with_aws/transcribe_translate/README.md

 IAM policies needed to be defined for each project team to ensure that each team could only see their own data.
 Then, EventBridge was utilized to trigger a Lambda function for tagging each job with an Owner tag that my organization uses for showback billing.

+## Important Note
+Resource Tagging is not currently a property of Translate Jobs.
+I think it is quite reasonable to allow this and I am clueless as to why this is.  https://docs.aws.amazon.com/translate/latest/APIReference/API_TextTranslationJobProperties.html

 ## Prerequisites